JHU biomedical engineering primary faculty

 Professor, Department of Biomedical Engineering, School of Medicine, Johns

-Joint Appointment: Professor, Department of Chemical & Biomolecular Engineering, Department of Mechanical Engineering
+Joint Appointments: Professor, Oncology, School of Medicine; Chemical & Biomolecular Engineering, School of Engineering

 Lab: Systems Biology Laboratory